AdobeDocs/journey-optimizer.en/help/using/content-management/gs-generative.md

 >[!INFO]
 >
->Immerse yourself in a hands-on experience with [our interactive demo](https://experienceleague.adobe.com/en/apps/journey-optimizer/ai-assistant-content-accelerator){target="_blank"}, designed to let you explore its features firsthand and fully understand its capabilities.
+>Immerse yourself in a hands-on experience with [our live feature preview](https://experienceleague.adobe.com/en/apps/journey-optimizer/ai-assistant-content-accelerator){target="_blank"}, designed to let you explore its features firsthand and fully understand its capabilities.

 The AI Assistant in Adobe Journey Optimizer for Content Acceleration, powered by Microsoft Azure OpenAI and Adobe Firefly, brings proactive content variation suggestions for text and images.
 It is available for email, Push and SMS channels.
 This new capability provides a prompt based text and image generation.
 Image generation is managed with Adobe Firefly.